ArthurBriens/Kaggle_Charity_Donors_Analysis/README.md

 # ML-Charity-donors
-ML and DL project based on the Kaggle ML doners dataset.
+ML and DL project based on the Kaggle ML donors dataset.